-Every leader came from the bottom.
+Every business leader came from the bottom.
 They all had some hardship story.
-Tony Robbins slept in his car.
+Tony Robbins slept in his car while building his business initially.
 Lisa Nichols had $11 in her bank and couldn’t afford diapers so her kid had to be wrapped up in a towel for three days before she could get diapers.
 Ray Higdon had seven foreclosed homes, collection agents knocking on his door.
-The list goes on.
+The list goes on of successful business leaders starting at low points and pushing through.

 I was an extreme alcoholic.
 One morning.
 I had three beers left in the fridge.
 I depended on each beer they had to be in my system for me to survive.
 That’s what I thought.
 And I drank the first one.
 It was 730 in the morning and I drank it.
 I drank it fast because I wanted a big buzz.